SandyRodger/launch_school_books/http_book.md

 ### [Post requests](https://launchschool.com/books/http/read/making_requests#post)

 - To send/submit data or initiate an action to/on the server.
-- POST requests allow us to send much larger and sensitive data to the server, like images and videos.
+- POST requests allow us to send sensitive and much larger data to the server, like images and videos.
 - This is because the alternative is sending a GET request with the information written in the query string, which would be:
   - Exposing our credentials.
   - Limited in size
 -  I'm receiving a 303 response, i'm not sure if that's a bad thing.
 But what I'm supposed to be demonstrating is that the data is being submitted to the server, not via the URL but in the HTTP body.
 The body contains the data that is being transmitted in a HTML message.
-So and HTTP message can be sent with an empty body.
+So HTTP messages can be sent with an empty body.
   - Or the body can contain HTML messages, images, videos.
 The body is like the letter inside an envelope.
   - Filling out the POST request is (meant to be) the same as you filling out the form on the web-page itself.
   - The HTTP response to our POST is `Location: http://al-blackjack.herokuapp.com/bet` which shows the webpage we are directed to once we've filled out the name form.
   - The `location` header is a response header (because responses have headers too).
 More on headers later.
   - Your browser sees 'Location' in the header and automatically issues the next request for the URL specified.
-SO the "make a bet" page is the response to that second request.
+So the "make a bet" page is the response to that second request.
   - Remember : when using a browser most of the request/response cycles are hidden from you.

 ### [HTTP Headers](https://launchschool.com/books/http/read/making_requests#httpheaders)